 Personal trainers help a lot of people.
-They help keep track of your progress, prescribe exercise routines to maximize your results, and can be a great source of motivation.
-However, human personal trainers are expensive.
-They’re also difficult to find.
+They help keep track of your progress, recommend exercise routines to maximize your results, and can be a great source of motivation.
+However, human personal trainers are expensive and sometimes difficult to find.
 Plus, you need a gym to interact with them most of the time.
 Why not try something digital instead?
+It’s easier to get into, there’s a little less pressure, and you can go at your own pace.
 Here are the best personal trainer apps for Android!

 More posts about Fitness